Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 Reward testimonial participants.

 One way you can make the review and testimonial gathering process more fun is to offer your patients incentives.
 Now, I’m not saying you should buy reviews or feedback.
 In fact, you should be cautious and conservative with gift-giving in a clinic setting—period.
 To make sure you don’t violate the Anti-Kickback Statute (AKS), establish a clinic gift-giving policy that follows the Office of Inspector General (OIG) outline.
-As Tom Ambury explains in this post, that means spending:
+As WebPT’s Kylie McKee explains in this post, that means spending:

 As long as you follow these guidelines, you can offer fun swag without landing yourself in hot water.
-And if you want to avoid monetary gifts all together, a handwritten thank-you note goes a long way in showing your appreciation.
+And if you want to avoid monetary gifts altogether, a handwritten thank-you note goes a long way in showing your appreciation.

 Now, all you need to finish the puzzle—and grow your business—is to put that corner piece into place and solicit some killer patient reviews and testimonials.
-How do you get your customers to leave reviews or testimonials?
+How do you get your clients to leave reviews or testimonials?
 Do you have any advice for other clinics?
-Tell us in the comments section below.
+Tell us in the comment section below.